Diabetes is a metabolic disorder which is typically a lifelong chronic illness.

 The main objective and goal is to carefully monitor blood glucose levels.

-This can be done through a personalized diet plan which should be strictly followed, as well as suggestions to improve fitness levels through regular exercise.
+This can be done through a personalized best diet plan for a diabetic which should be strictly followed, as well as suggestions to improve fitness levels through regular exercise.